eth-brownie/brownie/docs/api-network.rst

 .. py:classmethod:: TransactionReceipt.call_trace(expand=False)

-    Display the complete sequence of contracts and functions called while execiting this transaction.
+    Display the complete sequence of contracts and functions called while executing this transaction.

     Each line is formatted as: